andilore/chemistry-youtube-videos/README.md

-# Chemistry YouTube Channels + Vidoes
+# Chemistry YouTube Channels + Videos

 ## Description
 This project uses YouTube APIs to gather data from YouTube on the most popular Chemistry-Based Channels.
 We analyze metrics like their view counts, subscriber counts, and video counts.
 We explore what it takes to be a successful Chemistry Channel on YouTube.